thompsurn/fun-review-day/README.md

-# FUNDAMENTALS BLOCK REVIEW
+# JS Fundamentals Revision Day

-For this block review, you have several specifications which need to be completed.
-You are expected to use TDD throughout in order to demonstrate your understanding of the questions and of good TDD practices.
-Good luck!
+Today you have several specifications which need to be completed.
+You are expected to use TDD throughout in order to demonstrate your understanding of the questions and of good TDD practices (the tests for _Section 2 - Using Closures_ have been written for you).
+Have fun!

 ## Section 1 human-resources (Array Methods)

-For each of these challenges, be sure to use the appropriate array-method and demonstrate your understanding of TDD.
+For each of these challenges, be sure to **use the appropriate array-method** and **demonstrate your understanding of TDD**.

 The functions in this section should be **pure** - so you should also aim to implement test cases to check the functions have no **side effects**, besides any other functionality.